Sedrowow/FancyMiner-CCTweaked/GPS_SYSTEM.md

 ```

 ## Important Behaviors

+### GPS Precision and Tolerance
+- GPS coordinates have sub-block precision (decimals)
+- All GPS positions are automatically rounded to nearest integer
+- Position corrections only occur if difference exceeds 1 block
+- This prevents false corrections from minor GPS fluctuations or rounding errors
+- Ensures turtle stays within quarry bounds

 ### GPS Origin Preservation
 - Once a GPS origin is established and saved to `dig_save.cfg`, it is **never overwritten**